Description

 Instructions

 - Cook the millet first.
-For a fluffy millet grain, I recommend using the pressure-cooking method.
+For a fluffy millet grain, perfect for a salad, I recommend using the pressure-cooking method.
 See post (above) or notes (below) for details.

 Notes